KooiInc/PureHelpers/README.md

 numberBetween(15, 5, 20); //-> true
 ```

-Note: a non existing method will translate to a method returning an error string
+Note: a non existing method will translate to a method returning an error string.

 ##Build.js Usage##